-The interest in lip fillers has grown in recent years and become one of the most popular cosmetic and non-invasive aesthetic procedures.
-A successful lip fillers injection typically involves studying the facial feature and size to decide which form complements the remainder of the face.
+The interest in lip fillers has grown recently, and they have become one of the most popular cosmetic and non-invasive aesthetic procedures.
+A successful lip filler injection typically involves studying the facial feature and size to decide which form complements the remainder of the face.

-To get the desired outcomes, each practitioner will have a unique treatment strategy.
+Each practitioner will have a unique treatment strategy to get the desired outcomes.
 Regardless of the type of fillers, each injection could perform the procedure using a sharp needle or a blunt cannula.
-The cannula is certainly gaining more momentum in the filed of lip fillers as more injector are using it to perform the fillers procedure.
+The cannula is gaining momentum in lip fillers as more injectors use it to perform the fillers procedure.

 What is the blunt cannula?

-There are two main advantages for the blunt cannula over the sharp needle: blunt and flexible.
-The ideal cannula should have a round pointy head and balance between rigidity and flexibility to slide in the dermis layer easily.
+The blunt cannula has two main advantages over the sharp needle: blunt and flexible.
+The ideal cannula should have a round pointy head and balance between rigidity and flexibility to slide easily into the dermis layer.
 At Albany Cosmetic and Laser Center, all injectors are trained to use the Steriglide TSK cannula, the leading cannula worldwide.